Council Tax Reduction scheme 2020/21

 2. To amend the date of a change in circumstance from the date it occurs:

 Currently the rules for change in circumstances in our Council Tax Reduction scheme mirror those of Housing benefit which means that a change is applied on the Monday following the change.
-As customers have fedback that this is complicated and confusing, we are proposing to amend this so that change in circumstances are applied from the actual date of change.
+Customer feedback indicates that this is complicated and confusing, we are proposing to amend this so that change in circumstances are applied from the actual date of change.
 This will mirror the rules for council tax discounts and exemptions.

 3. Increase income band values by 3% in 2020/21 and then each year after by September Retail Price Index % (RPI%):